yohschang/split_money/README.md

 # This is a App for Group to split money
 ## Contains two part
-- Django RESTful API
+- Django RESTful API -> backend folder
-- React Native App UI
+- React Native App UI -> frontend folder